mozilla/pkipolicy/rootstore/policy.md

 #### 5.3.2 Publicly Disclosed and Audited ####

 The operator of a CA certificate included in Mozilla’s root store MUST publicly disclose in the CCADB all CA certificates they issue that chain up to that CA certificate trusted in Mozilla’s root store that are technically capable of issuing working server or email certificates, including such CA certificates that are revoked but not yet expired and those CA certificates that share the same key pair whether they are self-signed, doppelgänger, reissued, cross-signed, or other roots.
 The CA operator with a certificate included in Mozilla’s root store MUST disclose such CA certificate within one week of certificate creation, and before any such CA is allowed to issue certificates.
-Name-constrained CA certificates that are technically capable of issuing working server or email certificates that were exempt from disclosure in previous versions of this policy MUST also be disclosed in the CCADB.
+Name-constrained CA certificates that are technically capable of issuing working server or email certificates that were exempt from disclosure in previous versions of this policy MUST also be disclosed in the CCADB, but the submission of an audit report under section 3.1 of this policy is not required.

 All disclosure MUST be made freely available and without additional requirements, including, but not limited to, registration, legal agreements, or restrictions on redistribution of the certificates in whole or in part.